datadesk/delivery/README.md

 These represent the output objects from Delivery's commands.

-### Output
+### DownloadOutput

-The base output of both downloaded and uploaded files.
+What downloadFile and downloadFiles returns.

 #### Key